-The work included stakeholder consultations jointly facilitated by GWP, the DWA, and the Centre for Applied Research.
-GWP was also instrumental in coordinating demonstration projects on efficient water management.
-These were implemented with the aim of informing the IWRM/WE plan and encouraging uptake of local interventions to demonstrate the benefits of an integrated approach.
+GWP was instrumental in coordinating a number of demonstration projects on efficient water management, implemented with the aim of informing the IWRM/WE plan and encouraging widespread uptake of local interventions to demonstrate the benefits of IWRM.
 The projects targeted the use of recycled water in the private sector, stormwater harvesting in the mining sector, and rainwater collection in schools.